 NBC Universal is a media company-home to a broadcast network, movie studio and a string of cable networks-which is not a competency for General Electric.
 However, Comcast provides cable television, broadband Internet, and telephone service to both residential and commercial customers.
 It may be in a better position to handle NBC's operations.

-DISC: Research Learning Objective: 2-7
+Point value: 1 BUSPROG: Reflective Thinking DISC: Research Learning Objective: 2-7 Topic: A-head: Methods for Marketing Planning Bloom's: Application Difficulty: Moderate

 2. Mission and Objectives.
-Visit the website of the Sara Lee Corporation (http://www.saralee.com), whose slogan is "the joy of eating."
-Define the firm's mission and objectives, and discuss how its brand and activities support both.
+Visit the corporate website of Under Armour (www.uabiz.com).Define the firm's mission and objectives, and discuss how its brand and activities support both.